STAR-Tsinghua/draft-moq-for-deadline/draft-mc-moq-relay-for-deadline.md

 ## Requirement of Relay Topology

-Deadline-aware MoQ Relay SHOULD support multiple relay topologies like those mentioned in [Design Space Analysis of MoQ].
+Deadline-aware MoQ Relay SHOULD support multiple relay topologies like those mentioned in {{?I-D.draft-shi-moq-design-space-analysis-of-moq-00}}.
 The topology of the Deadline-aware MoQ Relay SHOULD NOT be specific.

 ## Requirement of MoQ Architecture